neely/neely.github.io/_posts/2022-05-11-hello-world.md

 layout: post
 title: Hello World!
 categories: [Science, GitHub Pages, Jekyll, Topics]
-excerpt: This is the official start of what could be termed a microblog, that sometimes is long.
+excerpt: This is the official start of what could be termed a blog, that sometimes is long.
 ---

 This is the official start of what could be termed a blog, that sometimes is long.
 These posts will be akin to the [News in Proteomics Research](http://proteomicsnews.blogspot.com/) that initially was a public note keeping system, and pretty much still is.
 Similarly, this blog is a way for me to keep track of discussions I enjoyed on Twitter (or elsewhere online) and sometimes add thoughts or references.
 I promise typos and likely edits and re-edits.